robin-raymond/zax.io/functions.md

 ### Function input capturing and chaining

-#### Functions input / output binding
+#### Functions input / output composition

-If a function's output matches the input of another function they can be bound together as a newly creates single function.
+If a function's output matches the input of another function they can be bound together as a newly created function using the function composition operator (`>>`).
 Each of the output arguments from the first function must match the input arguments from the second function.
+Functions can be composed together in chains of two or more functions where each input is chained to another output.

 ````zax
 func1 final : (result : Integer)(input : String) = {